chrisjwaddell/blue-moon/README.md

-# Blue Moon
+# Blue Moon Date API

-Blue Moon allows you to enter simple date settings to return one specific date that matches your criteria.
+Blue Moon allows you to find dates based on week, day name, month and other simple date settings to return one specific date that matches your criteria.
 It can be in the past or future.

 ``
 blueMoon({ day: "Sunday -1" })